5 ways to nurture emotional connections in your relationships

-Laughter helps us connect.
+Laughter helps us to connect with people in our circle.
 What better way to do that with those you love than through a joke or a funny film.

 Don’t know any jokes?
 No problem.
 You can look up jokes online and share them with your family and friends in one of your gatherings or bring them to your next date.
 Plus, it’s a brilliant way to make use of those pesky phones that generally interrupt connection.

-Share 5-6 jokes with the people you’re with and be amazed at how laughing together helps you all connect on a deeper level.
+Share 5 or 6 jokes with the people you’re with and be amazed at how laughing together helps you all connect on a deeper level.

 - love others and yourselves enough to recognise when you simply need to move on.